Skip to Content

 #basementmakeover #blackceiling #paintedfloors

 Sifting through all of my storage items, I found this old mirror and hanging basket to add as decor to the updated basement.
-Previously, we were using an old gift bag to hold all of our ping pong balls, so this basket is a major upgrade.

 Awesome unfinished basement before and after reveal | Building Bluebird